CShorten/AugmentationLab/ModelWeights/Readme.md

-(Temporary, this will be removed in the future) Hopefully merged to HuggingFace Model Hub
+Temporary, this will be removed in the future<br />
+Hopefully merged to HuggingFace Model Hub

 Directory for finding model weights